precice/dumux-adapter/README.md

 ![build and test develop](https://github.com/precice/dumux-adapter/actions/workflows/build-and-test.yml/badge.svg)
 ![build and test develop with DuMuX masters](https://github.com/precice/dumux-adapter/actions/workflows/build-and-test-dumux-master.yml/badge.svg)

 This repository provides a [DuMuX](https://dumux.org/)-specific adapter to couple to other codes using [preCICE](https://www.precice.org/).
-You can find the source code of this adapter [on GitHub](https://github.com/precice/dumux-adapter).
 The source code of the adapter was formerly stored [in a repository on the IWS GitLab](https://git.iws.uni-stuttgart.de/dumux-appl/dumux-precice).

 ## Structure of the repository